 IGHV Mutation Analysis

-This analysis can help identify whether your CLL is more likely to be indolent or aggressive based on the presence or absence of a mutated Immunoglobulin Heavy Chain Variable (IGHV) gene.
-Patients with a mutated IGHV gene are predicted to have better
+This analysis can help identify whether your CLL is more likely to be indolent (slow-growing) or aggressive based on the presence or absence of a mutated Immunoglobulin Heavy Chain Variable (IGHV) gene.
+Patients with mutated IGHV are predicted to have

 Staging is the process used to find out how far the cancer has spread.
 It is important to know the stage of the disease in order to plan the best treatment.
-We follow the Rai staging system, which uses physical exam to evaluate lymph nodes, spleen, and
+We follow the Rai staging system, which uses physical exam (not CT scans) to evaluate lymph nodes,

 - Stage 0: Lymphocytosis and no enlargement of the lymph nodes, spleen, or liver, and with near normal red blood cell and platelet counts.